This is a guide covering texture in photography. Texture can add depth to your photo but if it is too much, it can also ruin your image.

 This isn’t ideal as you’d end up with noisy images.
 Experimenting with an external light for an indoor shoot may improve the quality of your pictures.

-Shooting a reflective object is a little tricky, but the rule of thumb is to steer clear from direct sunlight.
+Shooting a reflective object is a little tricky, but the rule of thumb is to steer clear of direct sunlight.

 Harsh, direct sunlight will capture undesirable reflections— you may attempt to imitate natural lighting by using an external light placed at an inclined angle.